 Structures

 Bridges Playgrounds

-Sk ills

-Des sign
+Skills

+Design

 Designing a stable structure that is able to support weight.
 Creating a frame structure with a focus on triangulation.
 Designing a playground featuring a variety of different structures, giving careful consideration to how the structures will be used, considering effective and ineffective designs.

-Ma ake
+Make

 Making a range of different shaped beam bridges.
 Using triangles to create truss bridges that span a given distance and support a load.
 Building a wooden bridge structure.
 Independently measuring and marking wood accurately.
 Selecting appropriate tools and equipment for particular tasks.
+Building a range of play apparatus structures drawing upon new and prior knowledge of structures.
+Measuring, marking and cutting wood to create a range of structures.
+Using a range of materials to reinforce and add decoration to structures

 Using the correct techniques to saws safely.
 Identifying where a structure needs reinforcement and using card corners for support.
 Explaining why selecting appropriating materials is an important part of the design process.
 Understanding basic wood functional properties.
-Building a range of play apparatus structures drawing upon new and prior knowledge of structures.
-Measuring, marking and cutting wood to create a range of structures.
-Using a range of materials to reinforce and add decoration to structures

-luate

-Adapting and improving own bridge structure by identifying points of weakness and reinforcing them as necessary.
+Eval uate Adapting and improving own bridge structure by identifying points of weakness and reinforcing them as necessary.
 Suggesting points for improvements for own bridges and those designed by others.
 Improving a design plan based on peer evaluation.
 Testing and adapting a design to improve it as it is developed.
 Identifying what makes a successful structure.

-Know rledge

-Tech nical

-To understand some different ways to reinforce structures.
+Know ledge nical To understand some different ways to reinforce structures.
 To understand how triangles can be used to reinforce bridges.
+To know that properties are words that describe the form and function of materials.
+To understand why material selection is important based on properties.
+To understand the material (functional and aesthetic) properties of wood.
 To know that structures can be strengthened by manipulating materials and shapes.

-- To know that properties are words that describe the form and function of materials. - To understand why material selection is important based on properties. - To understand the material (functional and aesthetic) properties of wood.

-- To understand the difference between arch, beam, truss and suspension bridges. - To understand how to carry and use a saw safely. - To understand what a 'footprint plan' is. - To understand that in the real world, design, can impact users in positive and negative ways. - To know that a prototype is a cheap model to test a design idea.

-beam bridge, arch bridge, truss bridge, strength, technique, corrugation, lamination, stiffness, rigid, factors, stability, visual appeal, aesthetics, joints, mark out, hardwood, softwood, wood file/rasp, sandpaper/glasspaper, bench hook/vice, tenon saw/coping saw, assemble, material properties, reinforce, wood sourcing, evaluate, quality of finish, accuracy
+OOOD ON A structure of the structure of the strengthened by manipulating materials and shapes.
+To understand what a 'footprint plan' is.
+To understand what a 'footprint plan' is.
+To understand that in the real world, design, can impact users in positive and negative ways.
+To know that a prototype is a cheap model to test a design idea.
+Rich in Language e and Vocabulary beam bridge, arch bridge, truss bridge, strength, technique, corrugation, lamination, stiffness, rigid, factors, stability, visual appeal, aesthetics, joints, mark out, hardwood, softwood, wood file/rasp, sandpaper/glasspaper, bench hook/vice, tenon saw/coping saw, assemble, material properties, reinforce, wood sourcing, evaluate, quality of finish, accuracy